cs3157-borowski/guides/multipass_vscode.md

 ```bash
 ls ~/.ssh/id_rsa.pub
 ```
-If it exists: Copy the content to your clipboard:
+If it exists: Copy the content to your clipboard: (or manually copy it if `pbcopy` is not working)
 ```bash
 cat ~/.ssh/id_rsa.pub | pbcopy
 ```